dominikholler/seafile-client-static/README.md

   1. chrooting by scripts/chroot.sh into the tree from natty.tar.xz
   2. installing required librarys in chrooted tree, see first comments in scripts/uild-seafile-static.sh
   3. running scripts/uild-seafile-static.sh in chrooted tree
+  4. manually modifying the linker command line to link seafile-applet to link some libs static, see last comments in scripts/uild-seafile-static.sh